Should you upgrade to a "green" heating & cooling system?

 The emphasis on green energy over the last 15 years has spurred manufacturers of HVAC (or "heating, ventilation and air conditioning") systems to up their research and development game.

 Replacing your home’s current heating and air conditioning usually requires an investment however.
 HVAC systems can often cost between $3,500 and $4,500 for just the equipment.
 Labor and installation are additional expenses.
 Families will want to balance the benefits of more energy efficient systems against their costs.
-As a result, consider these factors when you are thinking about your HVAC.

 Upgrading to more energy efficient heating air conditioning now